 A beautiful leather strap can set off an elegant watch but it does need some thought when it comes to what to wear with it.
 The simple rule is to match the leather in your shoes.

 There is an exception to almost all the rules on watch matching.
-If you have a special heirloom that you wish to wear for sentimental reasons you may break every rule.
+If you have a special heirloom, whether it's a wristwatch, a ring or another accessory that you wish to wear for sentimental reasons you may break every rule.
 The jarring note might prompt a conversation and an insight into your personality and family history.

-The enjoyment of a fine watch is enhanced by wearing it well.
+The enjoyment of a fine watch is enhanced by wearing it.
 You might avoid the worst watch fashion faux pas by following this guide.
 Don't let concerns about fashion get in the way of the joy of wearing a fine watch.
+Hell, you can ignore every guide we've given you here if you want to, most people won't even notice or care.

 To discuss your next fine watch purchase, get in touch.